Do You Need a CRM to Manage Your Booking Workflow?

 We asked Tiffany of Tiffany Chalk Events for her thoughts on managing client and booking workflows.
 Here is her opinion on how to approach it and why workflows are important.

-With that in mind, it is important that anything you might currently do haphazardly, inefficiently, or differently every time, that you develop a system.
-Using client relationship management software (CRM) is essential when establishing workflows, as they are the vehicle that will drive the communication, store, and manage customer information, allow you to collaborate with your sales team, keep track of communication between your company and your clients, and build efficient interdepartmental workflows.
-There is not a one-size-fits-all way to put together a workflow and it can be as simple or complex as you need—and should ultimately serve you and your clients well.
-The end result are pillars of success that will grow your company and nurture your client relationships.
+With that in mind, you must develop a system for any task you currently perform haphazardly, inefficiently, or inconsistently.
+Using client relationship management software (CRM) is essential when establishing workflows, as it is the vehicle that drives communication, stores and manages customer information, allows you to collaborate with your sales team, tracks communication between your company and clients and builds efficient interdepartmental workflows.
+There is no one-size-fits-all way to put together a workflow, and it can be as simple or complex as you need—and it should ultimately serve you and your clients well.
+The result is pillars of success that will grow your company and nurture your client relationships.
 Remember—a well-oiled system will flow regardless of who comes and goes!

 How to manage a booking workflow without a CRM

-We asked Bobbi of Bobbi Brinkman Photography to talk about her workflow and she shared details about how she does it without using a CRM.
+We asked Bobbi of Bobbi Brinkman Photography to discuss her workflow, and she shared details about how she manages it without using a CRM.

-After 40 years as a wedding business owner, I can tell you that booking and client workflows are just as important in my business today as when I first turned on my open sign.
+After 40 years as a wedding business owner, I can tell you that booking and client workflows are just as critical in my business today as when I first turned on my open sign.
 That being said, it may come as a surprise (and may not be the popular opinion of many other business owners), but the systems I use are not on any of the CRM systems available.
-Instead, the old paper trail is alive and still working well here at BBP.
-Yes, we have a digital folder on our office computer that holds the information about each client and, while it may not have all the bells and whistles that today’s CRM systems do, our system has helped us manage up to 40 weddings, 10 events and miscellaneous studio sessions a year.
+Instead, the old paper trail remains alive and continues to work well here at BBP.
+Yes, we have a digital folder on our office computer that holds the information about each client.
+Although it may not have all the bells and whistles that today’s CRM systems offer, our system has helped us manage up to 40 weddings, 10 events and miscellaneous studio sessions per year.

-The system is really simple.
-A client reaches out to us via contact form or email and an automatic response is delivered if that comes in after hours.
-Once we get a reply email and they have shared more about their story, my studio manager then lets them know I would love to speak to them either in a Zoom (we were Zooming before COVID) or phone call so I can find out how best our photography can serve them.
+The system is straightforward.
+A client reaches out to us via our contact form or email, and an automated response is delivered if the message is received outside of business hours.
+Once we receive a reply email and they share more about their story, my studio manager lets them know that I would love to speak with them either in a Zoom (we were using Zoom before COVID) or a phone call, so I can determine how best our photography can serve them.
 We work hard to let clients know early on who we are, what and how we do what we do and who we serve and why, so the emails are more general conversation than selling and only take one before we move into the one-on-one chat with me.

-Once I speak with the client, I let them know at that time that Tina, my studio manager, will be sending an email with all the info we chatted about and what the process is to welcome them to the BBP family.
+Once I speak with the client, I let them know that at that time, Tina, my studio manager, will send an email with all the information we discussed and outline the process for welcoming them to the BBP family.
 No fancy proposal—just a simple, direct email that talks about the timeline we went over, the process from now until wedding day through delivery of wedding day photos.
-It addresses how we work, what we do, and when they can expect communication from Tina as well as what we expect from them; she has set up reminders to know when each client needs these forms as well as when payments are due.
+It outlines how we work, what we do and when clients can expect communication from Tina, as well as what we expect from them.
+She has set up reminders to track when each client needs these forms, as well as when payments are due.

-Your booking workflow is an important one and if you feel like you’re not getting the responses you need, be sure to get Alan Berg’s tips to help you avoid getting ghosted.
+Your booking workflow is a crucial one, and if you feel like you’re not getting the responses you need, be sure to get Alan Berg’s tips to help you avoid being ghosted.

 Photo Credit: ColorJoy Stock